 and exercise after surgery.

-There may be other reasons for your healthcare provider to advise a gastric banding
+There may be other reasons for your healthcare provider to advise a restrictive gastric

 What are the risks of gastric restrictive surgery?